dingle0422/HMM_New_Terms_Mining/README.md

 ### strategy:
 1. keep_stopwords: boolean, to direct the model whether keep the stopwords.
 Once you change the parameter, please rerun the whole workflow 1. to 2.
-2. threshold: num, to set up the threshold number of overlap-words filter
+2. threshold: int, to set up the threshold number of overlap-words filter

 ## The whole workflow will be upgraded continuously.
 For now, its good to go.